 "I recommend any massage guns that can get into a high-frequency, low-amplitude setting, which just means it has a high amount of vibration," says Mitro.
 When shopping around, you'll find options with varying speed settings, with options going as high as 3200 RPM (revolutions per minute).
 "It's always good to try it out before you buy it to make sure it can vibrate enough to do its job."

 You'll also want to pay attention to the features before buying a massage gun.
 More basic options may only have one or two heads and up to three speeds, whereas fancier models typically come with five or more attachments and several speed settings.
 Higher-end devices often have additional bells and whistles, like digital displays, Bluetooth connectivity, guided sessions, smart pressure sensors, or an auto-shutoff feature.

 Today's massage guns come at a wide range of price points, and generally speaking, you'll get what you pay for.
 On the lower end, you're looking at anywhere from $50 to $70, and on the higher end, you could pay upwards of $500.
 Consider how much you're willing to spend, as well as what settings or features you want.
 And before buying anything, make sure to check the manufacturer's warranty.

 What are the benefits of using a massage gun?

 Like traditional acupressure and deep-tissue massage, the benefits of using a massage gun include relief from muscle strain, reduced pain, and increased circulation.
 It's also been shown to improve athletic performance and prevent DOMS (delayed-onset muscle soreness).

-Additionally, percussive devices might help improve flexibility and offer stress relief.
-The idea is that by owning one, you can reap all these benefits anytime, anywhere, either on your own or with the help of a partner.
+Percussive devices might help improve flexibility and offer stress relief.
+The idea is that by owning one, you can reap all of these benefits anytime, anywhere, either on your own or with the help of a partner.